top of page

 Outreach Specialist/Loving Her

-Erica Wallace, I’m a Outreach Liaison and Loving Her facilitator for PEAS.
-She's certified to do HIV and Hep C testing.
-She's also certified in Harm Reduction.
-The work that we do is very meaningful to me because I have family members that were affected by HIV and Hep C.
+Erica Wallace is an Outreach Liaison and Loving Her facilitator for PEAS.
+She is certified in HIV and Hep testing, as well as Harm Reduction.
+This work holds deep significance for me, as I have family members who have been impacted by HIV and Hep C.

 Core Values